Social Media

 Modern Relationships and Social Media

 Overall, social media can be a tool for connection and conflict within modern romantic relationships.
 Public displays of affection on social platforms and mutual information sharing are examples of how they foster connection.
 Long-distance couples can maintain closeness through these interactions.
-However, the drawbacks include reduced quality time and increased jealousy from interactions such as thirst traps, which depict attraction and attention on social platforms.
-This phenomenon, alongside comparisons with others, can detract from relationship satisfaction.

 Issues of jealousy and insecurity are prevalent among social media users.
 For instance, among partnered individuals, 23% have felt unsure about their relationship due to their partner’s social media interactions.
 Among younger users aged 18 to 29, the percentage rises to 34%.
 Notably, the act of monitoring past relationships via social media is common, with 53% of users engaging in this behavior.